LanceMcCarthy/GoldenClouds/index.md

 4. Close the electronic gate after you've driven out
 5. Put the keys back in the lockbox, scramble the code and close to lock it.

-This is our home, not just an investment property for Airbnb, so we thank you for being considerate!
+This is our home, not just an "airbnb investment property", so we thank you for being considerate!

 ## Rooms and Amenities